underscoreio/essential-slick/src/pages/basics.md

 At a level down from that, we can also control how our types are converted into column values.
 For example, we're using [JodaTime][link-jodatime]'s `DateTime` class.
 Support for this is not built-in to Slick, but we want to show it here to illustrate how painless it is to map types to the database.

-The mapping for JodaTime `DateTime` is:
+The mapping for JodaTime's `DateTime` is:

 ~~~ scala
 import java.sql.Timestamp